 About Jacob Art MFT

-- Alternative Sexuality & Lifestyle, Anxiety/Panic, Couples/Relationship Counseling, Depression, Eating Disorders/Body Image, Grief & Loss, Men's Concerns, Parenting, Polyamory & Alt.
-Relationship Configurations, Spirituality, Trauma/PTSD
+- Alternative Sexuality and Lifestyle, Anxiety/Panic, Couples/Relationship Counseling, Depression, Eating Disorders/Body Image, Grief and Loss, Mens Concerns, Parenting, Polyamory and Alternative Relationship Configurations, Spirituality, Trauma/PTSD

 - Emotionally Focused Therapy (EFT), Experiential/Somatic Therapy, Mindfulness